Temperature sensors range in accuracy and responsiveness

 1. Negative Temperature Coefficient (NTC) thermistor

-A thermistor is a thermally sensitive resistor that exhibits a large, predictable, and precise change in resistance correlated to variations in temperature.
-An NTC thermistor provides a very high resistance at low temperatures.
-As temperature increases, the resistance drops quickly.
-Because an NTC thermistor experiences such a large change in resistance per °C, small changes in temperature are reflected very fast and with high accuracy (0.05 to 1.5 °C).
-Because of its exponential nature, the output of an NTC thermistor requires linearization.
-The effective operating range is -50 to 250 °C for gas encapsulated thermistors or 150°C for standard.
+A thermistor is a thermally sensitive resistor that exhibits a continuous, small, incremental change in resistance correlated to variations in temperature.
+An NTC thermistor provides higher resistance at low temperatures.
+As temperature increases, the resistance drops incrementally, according to its R-T table.
+Small changes reflect accurately due to large changes in resistance per °C. The output of an NTC thermistor is non-linear due to its exponential nature; however, it can be linearized based on its application.
+The effective operating range is -50 to 250 °C for glass encapsulated thermistors or 150°C for standard thermistors.

 2. Resistance Temperature Detector (RTD)

-An RTD, also known as a resistance thermometer, measures temperature by correlating the resistance of the RTD element with temperature.
+A resistance temperature detector, or RTD, changes the resistance of the RTD element with temperature.
 An RTD consists of a film or, for greater accuracy, a wire wrapped around a ceramic or glass core.
-The most accurate RTDs are made using platinum but lower cost RTDs can be made from nickel or copper.
-However, nickle and copper are not as stable or repeatable.
-Platinum RTDs offer a fairly linear output that is highly accurate (0.1 to 1 °C) across -200 to 600 °C. While providing the greatest accuracy, RTDs also tend to be the most expensive of temperature sensors.
+Platinum makes up the most accurate RTDs while nickel and copper make RTDs that are lower cost; however, nickel and copper are not as stable or repeatable as platinum.
+Platinum RTDs offer a highly accurate linear output across -200 to 600 °C but are much more expensive than copper or nickel.

-This temperature sensor type consists of two wires of different metals connected at two points.
-The varying voltage between these two points reflects proportional changes in temperature.
-Thermocouples are non-linear, requiring conversion when used for temperature control and compensation, typically accomplished using a lookup table.
-Accuracy is low, from 0.5 to 5 °C. However, they operate across the widest temperature range, from -200 to 1750 °C.
+A thermocouple consists of two wires of different metals electrically bonded at two points.
+The varying voltage created between these two dissimilar metals reflects proportional changes in temperature.
+Thermocouples are nonlinear and require a conversion with a table when used for temperature control and compensation, typically accomplished using a lookup table.
+Accuracy is low, from 0.5 °C to 5 °C but thermocouples operate across the widest temperature range, from -200 °C to 1750 °C.

-A semiconductor-based temperature sensor is placed on integrated circuits (ICs).
-These sensors are effectively two identical diodes with temperature-sensitive voltage vs current characteristics that can be used to monitor changes in temperature.
-They offer a linear response but have the lowest accuracy of the basic sensor types at 1 to 5 °C. They also have the slowest responsiveness (5 to 60 s) across the narrowest temperature range (-70 to 150 °C).
+A semiconductor-based temperature sensor is usually incorporated into integrated circuits (ICs).
+These sensors utilize two identical diodes with temperature-sensitive voltage vs current characteristics that are used to monitor changes in temperature.
+They offer a linear response but have the lowest accuracy of the basic sensor types.
+These temperature sensors also have the slowest responsiveness across the narrowest temperature range (-70 °C to 150 °C).